How to save time on website design feedback | Feedbucket

 Here's a few things to keep in mind:

-- What was the intent/action?
-Etc
+• What was the intent/action?

+As mentioned, to get extensive feedback it's good to use a tool that facilitates the feedback gathering for the stakeholder.
 Using a tool like Feedbucket is great to make life easier for both you and your client.
 With Feedbucket, feedback like a screen recording can be done directly on the site, adding text directly together with the video.
 The feedback is then available directly in Feedbucket and also sent to the tool of your liking such as Trello, Jira or Asana.
 With Feedbucket you will automatically receive all the important info about, device, OS, browser and resolution.

 3. Organize & implement